Winlock, Washington: Parks and recreation

 The city is home to Winolequa Park, Winlock's largest public park.
 Also known as Winolequa Memorial Park, it began by community volunteer effort in the 1960s and 1970s.

 Since 2018, community groups and volunteers install the Winlock Memorial Christmas Tree at Vern Zander Memorial Park during the year end holiday season.
 As of 2024, approximately 450 ornaments containing a collection of the names of Winlock residents who have died are hung on the tree as to honor "those who are gone but will never be forgotten".

 Winlock was the planned site for the Southwest Washington Regional Equestrian Center.
 Also known as the REQ Center, formal planning began in 2006 and the horse arena was to have a seating capacity of over 7,000 people and was estimated to cost between $50 million and $80 million.
 The equestrian center was projected to present a variety of professional horse and rodeo competitions.
 An official site was chosen in 2008 but the center's placement in Winlock was cancelled that same year after a project manager and a developer were fined after pleading guilty to illegally filling approximately 100 acre of wetlands at the location.
 In 2009, the arena was proposed to be moved to Napavine.

+Economy

+The creation of three port authorities in Lewis County, in an attempt to overcome stagflation in the region, was begun in 1986.
+The Port of Centralia and Port of Chehalis were established, but the third measure to created a port between Toledo and Winlock failed after a public vote.
+The failed attempt was thought to be due to the area's rural local and more resilient economy during the time period.